gabrielmoreira/qdk/README.md

 ## Why QDK?

 QDK was designed to address the complexity seen in tools like Projen, which incorporates many elements, responsibilities, and features for code generation across various programming languages.
-This design choice can lead to cluttered projects, as base classes like `NodeProject` automatically pull in numerous dependencies (e.g., Gitpod, DevContainer, AWS services).
+Such design choices can lead to cluttered projects, as base classes like `NodeProject` automatically pull in numerous dependencies (e.g., Gitpod, DevContainer, AWS services).
 As a result, users often need to disable unwanted features, complicating customization.

 In contrast, QDK specifically targets Node.js and TypeScript projects, focusing on: